open-gira

 Geoparquet -> Geopackage

-As standard we use the .geoparquet format to store vector data on disk.
+As standard we use the GeoParquet (.geoparquet or .gpq) format to store vector data on disk.
 Unfortunately common GIS software such as QGIS may not yet support this file format.
 To convert file(s) to geopackage, use:

 python workflow/scripts/pq_to_gpkg.py <path_to_geoparquet_1> <path_to_geoparquet_2> <...>